 The article leaves out a rather important bit of context.
 Authors getting paid little or nothing for readers ditching a book that doesn’t grab them is nothing new.
 For years now, customers could read the first 10% of pretty much any book (print or digital) on retailers like Amazon or Barnes & Noble without paying for it.
 These free samples are actually great and help drive sales.
 I love them both as a reader and a writer.

 Also, for the last twelve months Kindle Unlimited/KDP Select has had a similar system in place where payment to authors for books borrowed via Kindle Unlimited wasn’t triggered unless the reader went beyond the 10% point.

 So there’s nothing new about the concept that a slow opening could cost you.
 And it’s not like readers don’t browse books in physical stores – reading a page or two before ditching it – without being charged and without the author getting paid.
 This is all normal stuff.
 It’s just a little less controversial when you aren’t actively trying to describe it in sensationalist terms.

-And the story is still spreading, as you can see from the screenshot on the right.
+And the story is still spreading, as you can see from the screenshot above.
 Most of these articles fail to point out that this new payment system only applies to an optional program for self-published titles.
 Many also fail to point out that it doesn’t apply to traditionally published titles at all.

 The result, of course, has been widespread panic.
 Writers completely losing their minds all over social media.
 It’s not their fault per se, this erroneous message was spread far and wide by journalists who were either lazy, ill-informed, clueless about self-publishing, actively engaging in click-bait, or a combination thereof.